 Guest post by sarah bradshaw

-I do infertility counseling, but I like to be open about my own experiences with infertility.
+I do infertility counseling, but I also like to be open about my own experiences with infertility.
 My struggles have helped me be more compassionate and given me a first-hand insight into the emotional roller coaster that infertility takes you on.

 Did you know that a woman’s chance of getting pregnant each month is about 25% or less?